Park and Trail Finder

 - Tennis Court(s)

-Dawson Park borders McIntosh Lake on the northwest side of Longmont.
-It was named in 1973, after John Dawson (1839-1917), and developed in 1981.
-Dawson joined the Chicago-Colorado Colony in 1871, and farmed east of Hygiene.
-The lake was called Dawson before taking the name McIntosh.
-With commanding views of the mountains, this 15 acre park offers shoreline fishing, tennis, and a restful walking trail system.
-Dawson Park adjoins the McIntosh Lake District Park which also links to Flanders Park and Boulder County's Lohr Open Space and Agricultural Heritage Center at Lohr-McIntosh Farm.
-To view a complete list of park amenities and associated trail distances, visit our Plans, Maps & Reports webpage and view the Park Amenities Chart.
+Dawson Neighborhood Park borders McIntosh Lake on the northwest side of Longmont.
+With commanding views of the mountains, this 15-acre park offers shoreline fishing, tennis, and a restful walking trail system.
+Dawson Park adjoins McIntosh Lake Nature Area, which also links to Flanders Neighborhood Park and Boulder County's Lohr Open Space and Agricultural Heritage Center at Lohr-McIntosh Farm.

 For more information or to reserve a shelter at this park, contact Parks, Open Space & Trails.